-1.1 City of Bayside
+1.1 Bayside Council

 On Friday 9 September 2016 Bayside Council was established by proclamation.
 The former Rockdale City Council and City of Botany Bay Council amalgamated to form Bayside Council.
 The Bayside Council area is located in Sydney's southern and south-eastern suburbs - between 7 and 12 kilometres south of the Sydney CBD.